 NIH Releases New Version of COVID-19 Treatment Guidelines

-The COVID-19 Treatment Guidelines Panel (the Panel) has published an update to the Coronavirus Disease 2019 (COVID-19) Treatment Guidelines.
-Important changes include:
+The COVID-19 Treatment Guidelines Panel (the Panel) has published a major update to the Coronavirus Disease 2019 (COVID-19) Treatment Guidelines.
+Major changes include:

 For a full list of updates, please see What's New in the Guidelines on the COVID-19 Treatment Guidelines website.